 WHAT IS THE RIGHT AGE TO START THE DISCUSSION?

-There is not really a “right” age to start educating your kids on this topic.
-However, it is very important that you do so when your kids are old enough to have their own checking account.
+There is not a “right” age to start educating your kids on this topic.
+However, it is imperative that you do so when your kids are old enough to have a checking account.
 Many kids will get one by the time they are 12 or 13.
 You may want to even hold onto the debit card until you have the chance to teach them about how it works (just avoid possible issues).

 You know your kids and how mature they are.
 If you feel that they are ready at age 10, then start the discussion.
 However, for other parents, the child will need to be a bit older before those talks commence.

-What kids need to know about debit is that it takes the money instantly.
+The most crucial lesson kids and teens need to know about using a debit card is that it is attached directly to your bank account and the funds you have available at that time.
 They need to know using a debit card means that the money will instantly be deducted from their checking account.
-Itt means that they have to know exactly how much money they have in the bank before they shop.

-They know this by learning how to maintain and balance a checking account.
+Teens need to know how much they have in their bank account before they shop.
+It requires them to know how to maintain and balance a checking account.
 They should also learn how to monitor their accounts online (just to watch for fraud).

 WHAT TO KNOW ABOUT CREDIT CARDS